Artist Resources

 Clean background

 Use a plain white or neutral wall.
 Remove any clutter.
-The artwork should be the only focal point in the image.
+The artwork should be the only focal point in the frame.

 Multiple angles

-Include a straight-on shot, a detail/texture close-up, an angled shot showing depth or texture, and the back of the work showing the hanging mechanism.
+Include a straight-on shot, a detail close-up, an angled shot showing depth or texture, and the back of the work showing the hanging mechanism.

 Scale reference

-Include at least one photo showing the work in context — on a wall above a sofa, on a desk, or next to a common object.
-This helps buyers visualise the size.
+Include at least one photo in context — on a wall above a sofa, on a desk, or next to a common object.
+This helps buyers visualise size.

 Accurate colours